Laura Lee Perkins and Ken GreenWhite Owl Products

 Power, Meditation and Prayer through Sound

-Audience members often speak of feeling drawn into a trance-like state by the native flute's power to invoke altered states of consciousness.
+Audience members often speak of feeling drawn into a trance-like state by the native flute’s power to invoke altered states of consciousness.
 They speak of responses that include relaxation, visionary processing, space and time travel, memory regressions, improved states of physical/mental/emotional health, an abatement of strife, a feeling of inner balance and acceptance, and an overwhelming feeling of universal love for all life forms.
 There is a sense of the sacred that is almost whispered after hearing the American Indian flute.
-The significance of the experience is often revealed through tear-filled eyes.
+The significance of the experience is often revealed through tear-filled eyes, glistening with gratitude.

-These experiences encourage me and many others to keep playing the Native American flute.
+The sounds of the flute unlock the gate into our subconscious mind.
+The encounter with the flutes’ tones opens our personal psyche into awareness, allowing us to have deeper opportunities for clarity and understanding.
+What a gift this is!
+These experiences encourage us to keep playing the Native American flute.
 The power of the quality of the sound moves the listeners [and often the performer] into connected states of meditation which can be described as prayerful.
 Being lead into the awareness of a spiritual presence beyond, and also within, ourselves is the gift of opening to the beauty of the Native American flute.

 The body also has an experience of divine things,